andrew/ultimate-awesome/README.md

 - [awesome-test-engineer](https://github.com/upgundecha/awesome-test-engineer) - Curated resources for learning the skills listed in Redgate Test Engineer Skill Map -
 - [awesome-ml-character](https://github.com/vincentbonnetcg-zz/awesome-ml-character) - A collection of papers about characters generation with machine learning.
 - [awesome-dao](https://github.com/windranger-io/awesome-dao) - A curated list of the best tools, libs and material about DAO's .
-- [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
-Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
-There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [resources](https://github.com/zavsievich/resources) - Learning resources to develop skills across the frontend and related areas.
 PR's are welcome!.
 - [awesome-opensource-school](https://github.com/zefanja/awesome-opensource-school) - Awesome free and open source software (FOSS) for schools.
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.